federicarollo/Italian-Crime-News/IAA round 2/READme.md

 # IAA Second Round

-This folder contains the results of the second round of IAA.
+This folder contains the results of the second round of Inter Annotator Agreement (IAA).
 At the moment, it contains the following files:

-_ "gold_standard.jsonl" contains the 30 news of the gold standard
+- __gold_standard.jsonl__ contains 30 manually annotated news articles which are the gold standard.

-_ "expert.jsonl" contains the annotations from the expert on the 30 news.
+- __expert.jsonl__ contains the news articles of the gold standard annotated by an expert annotator.

-_ "annotator.jsonl" contains the annotations from the annotator on the 30 news.
+- __annotator.jsonl__ contains the news articles of the gold standard annotated by a competent annotator.

 The table shows the performances of the two annotators w.r.t. the gold standard.